Copeland Road: A reimagined Victorian terrace featuring an innovative three-storey timber extension.

 The project replaced a dated rear extension with a striking new kitchen and dining space, combining timber, steel, and concrete.
 At its heart is a sculptural black kitchen island, surrounded by soaring volumes and bathed in natural light.
 Roof and side extensions add further flexible living space, improving circulation and energy efficiency while respecting the home’s Victorian character.

-A Victorian Terrace Reimagined with a Bold CLT Extension
+A Victorian Terrace Reimagined in Walthamstow

 “We bought this house in 2016.
 It had been lived in by the same family for 25 years and not much had been done to it,” explains Mark.
 “We wanted to reimagine it - do something different.
 So we hired Gresford Architects with a brief to create a family home that blended the old and new.
 And when you hire an architect, you always hope they’ll come up with a big idea.
 This was the big idea.”

-Renovation Journey: Crafting a Modern Family Home
+Renovation Journey: From Dated Interiors to Modern Family Living

 The original Victorian terrace had been lived in for decades with minimal updates.
 Walls, extensions, and dated interiors were stripped back to reveal the original structure, giving the architects room to insert their bold CLT extension and modern interventions.